Tschipcraft/deathanimations_test/README.md

 ### ⚠ THIS IS A DEVELOPMENT EDITION!
 BUGS MAY OCCUR!
 DO NOT USE WITHOUT BACKUP!

+### Gonna wait a bit with further development until I've completely figured out the new display entities 🐱‍🏍

 ## Roadmap

 This is the third development version of Death Animations v2.0 for Minecraft 1.19